biscottidiskette/biscottidiskette.github.io/_projects/2_osedstudy.md

 ---

 <h2>Introduction</h2>
 So, once upon a time, I took the Offensive Security Exploit Developer (OSED).
 I unfortunately failed the exam at that time.
 Discouraged, I shelved it at the time.

+**Why I'm returning to this:** OSED represents advanced exploit development skills that complement my OSCP foundation.
+This structured study plan keeps me accountable and demonstrates methodical approach to complex technical challenges.

 Well, I was playing with KaliGPT and decided to ask it for help.
 I decided to ask for a curriculum and checklist and see what it would develop for me.
 I didn't know where to save it to keep me honest so my portolio projects section will have to do.

 <br />
 <h2>Links</h2>